Fred-Luckham/DiscordBot-Py/README.md

 - !remove (removes the stated label)

 Misc Commands:
 - !rules    (Displays server rules)
 - !welcome  (Displays a welcome message)

-UESP Commands (Beta):
+UESP Commands:
 - !uesp (Scrapes the UESP wiki and attempts to return a link to a page, or a list of potential relevant results)

-Passive events:
-- Bot sends a randomly selected message to the general channel when a new member joins (messages chosen from welcomemessage.txt)
+Reload Commands (Default admin only and hidden):
+- !reload path.filename  (reloads the specified Cog whilst the bot is running)
+- !load path.filename    (loads the specified Cog whils the bot is running)

+Backup Commands(Default admin only and hidden):
+- !backup (backups the .json database files to the specified path in the ini)

 Dependancies:
 - TinyDb
 - Discord.py
 - BeautifulSoup

-To do:
-- Implement label subclasses
-- Implement timed reminders